 Treadmills are also a good option for seniors as they help you track your progress and allow you to run in the comfort of your own home.
 Treadmills are generally designed with enough elasticity to reduce impact while running.

 Simple running program for seniors

-My recommendation for a simple, yet effective running program is the Running For Beginners by Jaco Holmes.
-Jaco is a certified personal trainer with extensive experience in training people of all ages and background in running.
+My recommendation for a simple, yet effective running program is the Running For Beginners by Jaco Holmes (affiliate link, I earn a small commission if you buy).
+Jaco is a certified personal trainer with extensive experience in training people of all ages and backgrounds in running.

 The program is beneficial even if you have some former experience in running as it’s simply laid out and has proven to provide results.
 Definitely, a good investment in your running career that won’t leave you disappointed!